+BIO 1111 Principles of Biology I or BIO 1118 Human Biology

+SOC 1103 Introductory Sociology

+CSC 1104 Introduction to Computer Science or CSC 1106 Fundamentals of Computing I

+Contacts: Dr. W. Miller, Psychology Dr. Lockard, Education

+Psychology Course Descriptions (PSY)

 1106 Contemporary Psychology

 4 credits

 An introductory course designed to develop an understanding of the basic principles governing behavior, with emphasis on the scientific method of studying behavior.
-Intelligence, motivation, emotion, perception, learning, personality, work place issues, and social factors that influence the individual will be considered.
+Intelligence, motivation, emotion, perception, learning, personality, workplace issues, and social factors that influence the individual will be considered.
 Social Science.

 2201 Psychology of Learning

 4 credits

 Overview of the fundamental principles of learning and memory and their applications for the understanding of behavior.
 Empirical and theoretical issues are examined.
 Students conduct laboratory experiments designed to illustrate principles and issues.

 Prerequisite: Psychology 1106.

 2202 Behavior Modification

 4 credits

 The study of the basic principles governing human behavior with emphasis on procedures for eliminating and acquiring behaviors through cognitive behavioral and behavioral interventions.
 Special emphasis is placed on behavioral analysis.
 Students perform laboratory and field exercises designed to illustrate principles.

 Prerequisite: Psychology 1106.

 2204 Social Psychology

 4 credits

 A study of group behavior and cognitions as they can be explained through psychological principles and phenomena.
 This course provides a survey of how what people think, believe, or do is altered by the presence of other people.
 Topics include attitudes, attitude change, social perception, social influence, altruism, and group dynamics.
 Prerequisite: Psychology 1106.
 Cross-listed with Sociology 2204.

-2207 Child Development
+2209 Child and Adolescent Development

 4 credits

-A critical survey of research problems and theories pertaining to child behavior; review and application of principles of learning in early childhood.
+The study of developmental changes from the prenatal period through adolescence, with particular emphasis on how physical, cognitive, and social-emotional development interact in forming the whole person.
+Special attention will be given to theoretical perspectives, the contexts within which development operates (home/school), and the application of research to current topics.

 Prerequisite: Psychology 1106.